ColoredCow/performance-adapter-wp/README.md

 - Note your Project ID

 #### 1.2 Enable BigQuery API
+- Click on the project recently created, click on the hamburger icon on the left to open the menu items.
-- In Cloud Console, search for "BigQuery API"
+- In the menu items, search for "BigQuery API"
 - Click "Enable" to activate it

 #### 1.3 Create a Service Account
-- Go to "IAM & Admin" → "Service Accounts"
+- In the menu items, Go to "IAM & Admin" → "Service Accounts"
 - Click "Create Service Account"
 - Fill in details:
-  - **Service Account Name**: `wordpress-adapter`
+  - **Service Account Name**: <`your-wordpress-adapter-name`> (can be anything)
   - **Description**: WordPress Performance Metrics
 - Click "Create and Continue"